Data Leakage Prevention

 Detection: pii/emailConfidence: 0.95Action: BLOCKEDOutput: "SSN: 123-45-6789"

-Detection: pii/ssnConfidence: 0.97Action: BLOCKEDOutput: "Call us at +1 (555) 123-4567"
+Detection: pii/us_social_security_numberConfidence: 0.97Action: BLOCKEDOutput: "Call us at +1 (555) 123-4567"

-Detection: pii/phoneConfidence: 0.85Action: FLAGGED (if configured)Threshold Recommendations
+Detection: pii/phone_numberConfidence: 0.85Action: LOGGED (if configured)Threshold Recommendations

 Section titled “Threshold Recommendations”| Detector | Recommended Level | Notes |